Martyrdom in Judaism: Blood libels and scapegoating

 Jews were falsely accused of anti-Christian or anti-Muslim acts and activities and were often scapegoated and consequently thousands of Jews were killed and martyred over many centuries.
 Examples are the Brussels massacre (1370), 1910 Shiraz blood libel, Kunmadaras pogrom (1946).

 During the Khmelnytsky Uprising

 The Khmelnytsky Uprising was known to Jews as Gezeiras Tach VeTat, meaning the "Decree of [years] 408 and 409" (corresponding to 1648 and 1649).
 Some historians estimate that between 100,000 and 500,000 Jews were slaughtered during the Khmelnytsky Uprising from 1648 to 1658.
 See the section Khmelnytsky Uprising: Jews for an outline of the discussion about the actual numbers of Jews killed by the Cossacks.

 Notable martyrs of this period include Rabbi Yechiel Michel ben Eliezer (died 1648) who is also known as the Martyr of Nemirov.
 Rabbi Samson ben Pesah Ostropoli (died 1648) was martyred together with 300 of his followers.

 Pogroms

-Black Death
+Scapegoating during the Black Death

 During the time of the Black Death in the mid-1300s, Jews in Europe were scapegoated and martyred by the thousands.
 Notable were the Strasbourg massacre and the Basel massacre of 1349 and the Erfurt massacre (1349).